-- Edit Mounting style for all selected components
+- Edit Mounting style

-- Edit Height for all selected components
+- Edit Height

-- Edit Max solder temp for all selected components
+- Edit Max solder temp

 For these three operations, the chosen property/properties of all instances of all selected components will be modified, regardless of whether selected at the component or the instance level.

-- Mark all selected components as approved
+- Mark status approved

-- Remove approval from all selected components
+- Remove approval

-- Mark all selected components as Do Not Place
+- Mark as Do Not Place

-- Remove Do Not Place from all selected components
+- Remove Do Not Place

 - Swap layer

 For these two operations, the operation is performed on all selected component instances.
 Selections at the component level of the list are ignored.